Bloody Friday (1972): Timeline

-The car had been stolen from outside Inglis’ bakery in Eliza Street in the Markets area of Belfast between 6.15am and when the owner discovered it missing at 2.30pm on Friday, July 21, 1972, whilst the owner was at work in the bakery.

-A telephoned warning was sent to the RUC 22 minutes before the bomb exploded.
-According to the RUC, the line to the station was busy, so they asked the Army to send a patrol.
-The patrol arrived in an armoured vehicle and began clearing the area.
-Rather than evacuating, some Ulsterbus workers had begun searching for the bomb.
+The car had been stolen from outside Inglis's bakery in Eliza Street in the Markets area of Belfast sometime between 6:15am and when the owner discovered it missing at 2:30pm on Friday 21 July 1972, whilst the owner was at work in the bakery.
+A warning was received by the army (39th Brigade) from the Public Protection Agency just after 2:25pm (some 35 minutes prior to the explosion) about a 200lb bomb in the depot (later estimated at 110 lbs by the army technical officer) and a telephoned warning was sent to the RUC at 2:42pm, twenty minutes before the bomb exploded.
+According to the RUC, the line to the bus station was busy, so they asked the Army to send a patrol but there were a few minutes delay in making contact as the police network was extremely busy.
+The Welsh Guards patrol, based in the Grand Central Hotel, was thus mobilised just after 2:42pm and almost immediately got held up in traffic due to gridlock caused by the many bomb warnings.
+They arrived at about 2:55pm, just six or seven minutes before the detonation, in an Armoured Personnel Carrier and began searching for the bomb car, assisted by some Ulsterbus employees.
 While this was ongoing, it exploded.
-Two British soldiers, Stephen Cooper (19) and Philip Price (27), were killed outright.
-Four Ulsterbus workers, all Protestants, were killed: Robert 'Jackie' Gibson (45), Thomas Killops (39), William Irvine (18) and William Crothers (15).
-Jackie Gibson was a bus driver and had joined the part-time RUC Reserve just a few weeks earlier he had finished his bus route minutes before the blast.
-Irvine was a member of the Ulster Defence Association (UDA), a loyalist paramilitary group.
-Some of the victims' bodies were torn to pieces by the blast, which led authorities to give an initial estimate of 11 deaths.
+Two British soldiers, Royal Corps of Transport driver Stephen Cooper (19) and Welsh Guards Sergeant Philip Price (27), were killed outright.
+Four Ulsterbus workers, all Protestants, were killed: Robert "Jackie" Gibson (45), Thomas Killops (39), William Irvine (18) and William Crothers (15).
+Jackie Gibson was a bus driver and had joined the part-time RUC Reserve just a few weeks earlier He had finished his bus route, the 2.20pm from Ballygowan, minutes before the blast.
+As he was paying in his cash takings from his bus journey, he was the only one of those killed who was inside the station when the bomb exploded.
+The other five fatalities were in close proximity to the bomb car.
+Billy Irvine was a member of the Ulster Defence Association (UDA), a loyalist paramilitary group.
+Some of the victims' bodies were torn to pieces by the blast, which led authorities to give an initial estimate of eleven deaths.
 Some sources give the time of this bombing as 3:10 pm.